Cherie2/Challenge9/README.md

   - [Questions](#Questions)

 ## Description
-  This is a test
+  This application generates a professional readme file.

 ## Installation
-  Just need inquirer installed
+  This application requires node and inquirer

 ## Usage
-  answer prompts and readme is generated
+  Answer the prompts and readme file will be generated

 ## License
-  MIT
+  License under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) license

 ## Contribution
-  Recommendations welcome
+  Any recommendations contact information is provided below.

 ## Tests
   n/a